Skip to main content

 METHODOLOGY

-Review based on Care.com public info (May 2026), aggregated customer reviews + partner provider research.
+Review based on Care.com public info (May 2026), aggregated customer reviews across Trustpilot and the Better Business Bureau, the 2024 FTC settlement record, and partner provider research.
 Refreshed quarterly.

 Sources & references